A panoramic view of Prague's skyline showcasing numerous church spires and rooftops with the iconic Charles Bridge visible in the distance.

 An illustration of a bed, displayed against a grey background, representing a hotel room.

-Recommended Hotel Stays in Old Town
+Our recommended stays in Old Town

 3. Lesser Town (Malá Strana)